arregit/EASy68K/README.md

          www.easy68k.com

-Please post comments, suggestions, and bug reports to the EASy68K forum.
+Please post comments, suggestions, and bug reports to the EASy68K forum http://www.easy68k.com/EASy68Kforum/index.php seems to be dead by now.

 This package contains everything you need to create and run 68000 assembly language programs on a Windows PC.
 All programs and files are distributed under the GNU General Public Use License.
 A copy of the GNU license is available in the Help menu.